MaheshGaireUCumberlands/qa-automation-service-hub/GITHUB_SECRETS_SETUP.md

-# GitHub Secrets Setup for Railway Deployment
+# Railway Deployment - GitHub Integration (No Secrets Required!)

-To enable automatic deployment to Railway via GitHub Actions, you need to set up the following secrets in your GitHub repository.

-## Required Secrets
+✅ **GOOD NEWS**: Your Railway deployment is now working via GitHub Integration!
+🚫 **NO GITHUB SECRETS NEEDED**: Railway handles authentication automatically.

+## Current Setup Status

+Your QA Automation Service Hub is deployed using Railway's GitHub Integration, which means:
+- ✅ Automatic deployments on every push to main branch
+- ✅ No GitHub secrets configuration required
+- ✅ Environment variables managed in Railway dashboard
+- ✅ Full deployment logs in Railway dashboard

+## ~~Required Secrets~~ (Not Needed Anymore!)

 ### 1. RAILWAY_TOKEN
 Your Railway API token for authentication.